mateon01/class2025Spring-mid-term/README_EN.md

 ## How to Run
 1. Open the `fine_tun_embedding.ipynb` notebook in Google Colab
 2. Upload the required data files as mentioned above
+3. During the embedding model fine-tuning step, you will need an API key from Weights & Biases (wandb.ai).
+If you don't have a wandb account, you'll need to sign up and obtain an API key.
-3. Run all cells in the notebook to train and evaluate the embedding model
+4. Run all cells in the notebook to train and evaluate the embedding model